Frequently Asked Questions – The Vice-Chancellor's Colloquium

 Can undergraduate students in the Department for Continuing Education join the Colloquium?

-Yes – provided the student has a single sign-on (SSO) and they are able to join the sessions in person, they are elligible to participate in the Colloquium.
+Yes – provided the student has a single sign-on (SSO) and they are able to join the sessions in person in Oxford, they are elligible to participate in the Colloquium.

 How will my participation be recorded?

-In order to receive digital certification of participation, students will need to log their attendance through a Microsoft Form – included as a QR code in the lecture slides – and complete a self-assessment at the end of Hilary term.
-Attendance of 80% of the eight sessions is required to receive accreditation.
+In order to receive digital certification of participation, students will need to log their attendance through a Microsoft Form – included as a QR code in the lecture slides – and complete fortnightly self-assessment in Canvas.
+Attendance of 75% of both the keynotes lectures and college sessions is required to receive accreditation.

 How will my participation be assessed?

 There will be no formal assessment of participation in the Colloquium and you will not be required to submit any essays or participate in any form of examination.
-As a pilot, we will be gathering feedback through a self-assessment, and this is also how you can confirm your participation and reflect on the key learning outcomes.
+We will be gathering feedback through a self-assessment, and this is also how you can confirm your participation and reflect on the key learning outcomes.

 What kind of topics might the lectures explore?